hepplerj/Dissertation/ch5.dissertation.Heppler.md

 health experts, the modern landscape did not automatically confer clean spaces.^[@nash2006inescapable, 204; @lefebvre1992space, 194--205.]

 Specific spaces were polluted places.
 South San Jose was only one major area of concern for the Bay Area's environmentalists.
 Another significant contamination site was located in Mountain View in what became known as MEW---an area of land bounded by Middlefield, Ellis, and Whisman roads.
-By 1989 the site was found to have the highest chemical concentrations and largest plumes than any other site in the Valley.^[*Silicon Valley Toxics News*, 1989 {DETAIL}, Folder 64, League of Women Voters.]
+By 1989 the site was found to have the highest chemical concentrations and largest plumes than any other site in the Valley.
+The EPA estimates for cleanup varied widely, in best cases aquifers would be returned to usable states between two and forty-five years.
+But thew EPA's worst-case scenario estimated that it could take three hundred years for cleanup to resolve the contamination of surface waters and shallow aquifers.^["Mt.
+View Sites May Take 300 Years to Clean Up," *Silicon Valley Toxics News* 7 (Winter 1989): 4, Folder 64, League of Women Voters; Ted Smith oral history, Berkeley, 27.]
+Even worse was the unforeseen consequence of chemicals mixing underground.
+The MEW plume migrated to Moffett Airfield's space, a nearly two-mile long and 500 foot deep layer of contamination.
+The mixing of the MEW plume and Moffett's own leaks and spills resulted in the appearance of a chemical not used by any nearby facilities.
+In 1989 vinyl chloride was discovered in the groundwater under Moffett.
+The mixing of perchloroethylenes and trichloroethylenes with petroleum byproducts on the Moffett site began breaking down the compounds into dichloroethylenes and vinyl chloride.^[Smith oral history, Berkeley, 62; "Mt.
+View Sites May Take 300 Years to Clean Up," *Silicon Valley Toxics News* (Winter 1989): 4, {FILL}, League of Women Voters, SJSU.]
+Chemical reactions underground were reshaping the Valley's environment.

 The spatialized pollution landscape took on greater importance as SVTC, state and county health officials, and local politicians raced to